DeepDarkSpace/Sovereign/README.md

 ## BattleshipAI

 This abstract class is used by the participant.
-The participant creates exactly one class that inherits from BattleshipKI.
+The participant creates exactly one class that inherits from BattleshipAI.

 `public BattleshipAI(int size);`